 Consistently practicing good legal drafting skills will pay off by preventing embarrassment when communicating with clients and the court.
 Save your credibility by taking the extra time necessary to avoid mistakes.

-Using a drafting tool like Lexis® for Microsoft® Office is a great complementary resource to enhance your legal drafting skills and minimize the likelihood of error.
+Using a drafting tool like Lexis® Create+ is a great complementary resource to enhance your legal drafting skills and minimize the likelihood of error.
 This is especially true with respect to mistakes that often find their way into contracts.
-Lexis for Microsoft Office allows you to integrate your drafting and research into a single workable format and improve your document accuracy.
+Lexis Create+ allows you to integrate your drafting and research into a single workable format and improve your document accuracy.
 Overall, this is a great way to increase your efficiency and accuracy while decreasing time spent on drafting and research.
+Check out our other legal document drafting solutions and automate the drafting process today.